529 Plan Qualified & Nonqualified Expenses

-September is College Savings Awareness month: Paying attention to qualified and nonqualified expenses for 529 Plans can help you avoid needlessly paying a penalty
+September is College Savings Awareness month so paying attention to qualified and nonqualified expenses for 529 Plans can help you avoid needlessly paying a penalty.

 You’ve put in the hard work of saving for college, and now it’s time to start using those 529 plan assets to help with a family member’s education-related costs.
 But before you begin withdrawing those funds, it’s important to understand the difference between qualified and nonqualified expenses.

 The charts below provide an overview of some of the most common qualified and nonqualified expenses.

 Please note: Just because an expense is nonqualified, it doesn’t mean the 529 plan funds cannot be considered a source of payment.
 The main consequence of paying nonqualified expenses from the 529 plan is that the gains portion of that distribution will be taxed, and it could be assessed a 10 percent penalty.

 For more information on 529 plans (referred to as “Qualified Tuition Programs”), and for examples of tax and coordination calculations, see the Qualified Tuition Programs section of IRS Publication 970.

 This material on qualified and nonqualified expenses has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer.